-b.
-Within thirty (30) days of receipt of funds, Grantee will provide the Stewardship Council with evidence of deposit of (1) the Monitoring Funds into an account which shall be restricted to the stewardship and monitoring of conservation easements held by the Grantee, including but not limited to the Conservation Easement on the Property; and (2) the Defense and Enforcement Funds into an account which shall be restricted to the legal defense or enforcement of conservation easements held by the Grantee, including but not limited to the Conservation Easement on the Property.
-The requirement to provide evidence of deposit will be satisfied when Grantee submits to the Stewardship Council the form attached as Exhibit B.
+a.
+Within thirty (30) days of receipt of funds, Grantee will provide the Stewardship Council with evidence of deposit of the Monitoring Funds and Defense and Enforcement Funds into a separate account which shall be restricted to the stewardship, monitoring, and legal defense/enforcement of conservation easements held by the Grantee, including but not limited to the Conservation Easement on the Property.